Learn more about the Master of Public Health in Health Policy and Management.

 Non-Matriculated Student Policy: Non-matriculated students are required to speak with an advisor before registering for classes and to obtain the permission of the professor, whether the coursework is taken in the on-campus or online format.
 If accepted to the program, a maximum of three courses (9 credits) may be applied toward the degree program.
 Exceptions to this policy relate to formal certificate programs.

-Financing Opportunities: Limited Teaching and Research Assistantships are available in the College of Public Health.
+Financing Opportunities: Limited Teaching and Research Assistantships may be available in the College of Public Health.
 The Graduate School website details the types of graduate student support.
 Assistantships are awarded on a term or annual basis.
 Individuals interested in a Teaching Assistant or Research Assistant position may inquire of the admissions staff.
 Upon admissions, interested students are sent an application for both types of positions.

 Admission Requirements and Deadlines